sQUlearn/squlearn/README.md

 automated training with non-linear parametrized circuits.
 Users can further customize their QNN models, enhancing flexibility and potential outcomes. sQUlearn's kernel engines are designed to meet various needs, with fidelity kernels and projected quantum kernels, the latter leveraging the QNN engine for optimization.
-A feature map tool allows for efficient layer-wise design based on strings, encouraging innovation beyond standard implementations.
+A encoding circuit tool allows for efficient layer-wise design based on strings, encouraging innovation beyond standard implementations.
 Lastly, backend integration with IBM quantum computers is handled with a custom execution engine that optimizes session management on quantum backends and simulators, ensuring optimal use